Burlington (Aylett, Virginia)

 Burlington is a historic plantation house located near Aylett, King William County, Virginia.

+History

+Owen Gwalthney II bought the 700 acre plantation from Lewis Burwell in the mid-18th century.

+Architecture

-The main house is a two-part structure consisting of the Classical Revival-style main portion, erected in 1842, and a fragment of a Colonial-period frame dwelling serving as the rear ell.
+The two-part main house is mostly in the Classical Revival-style and was erected in 1842 by Dr. William Gwathmey, but the rear ell contains a fragment of a Colonial-period frame dwelling erected by the Burwell family.
 The main section is a two-story, stuccoed brick dwelling with a standing seam metal gable roof.
 The earlier portion is topped by a hipped roof.
-Also on the property are the contributing old smokehouse, an early framed barn, and a family cemetery surrounded by a brick wall.
+Also on the property are a 19th century boxwood garden, the contributing old smokehouse, an early framed barn (that was the original meetinghouse of the Beulah Baptist Church), and the Gwathmey family cemetery surrounded by a brick wall.

 It was listed on the National Register of Historic Places in 1978.